hendrix/hendrix/docs/index.md

 **hendrix** is a tool for handling bytes-on-the-wire to and from your python web application.
 In this sense, it is similar to [mod_wsgi](https://modwsgi.readthedocs.org), [uWSGI](https://uwsgi-docs.readthedocs.org), and [gunicorn](http://gunicorn-docs.readthedocs.org).

 However, hendrix differs from these other technologies in that it is natively asynchronous and designed with background tasks in mind.
 In this sense, it may serve some projects as a replacement for [gevent](https://readthedocs.org/projects/gevent/) or [celery](http://celery.readthedocs.org).
+You'll be [amazed how easy it is](crosstown_traffic.md) to get started with async.

 **hendrix** implements the WSGI protocol, so it can serve applications made with django, pyramid, flask and other WSGI frameworks.
 However, hendrix views your web as just another network resource - in fact, this is central to the [hendrix philosophy](http://hendrix.readthedocs.org/en/latest/philosophy/).